Frameworks › NIST AI RMF

 |---|---|

 | GOVERN | Not in scope.
 GOVERN defines organizational policies, accountability structures, and roles.
-ConstantX evaluation outputs can serve as evidence inputs to governance documentation, but ConstantX does not perform GOVERN activities. |
+ConstantX assurance outputs can serve as evidence inputs to governance documentation, but ConstantX does not perform GOVERN activities. |

 | MAP | Partial contribution through threat modeling.
-The T-code threat model walk directly satisfies MAP 2.3 (TEVV documentation), contributes to MAP 3.2 (cost documentation), and defines MAP 3.3 (application scope).
-The remaining MAP categories — organizational context, risk tolerance, human oversight process — are out of scope. |
+The T-code threat model walk contributes evidence for MAP 2.3 (TEVV documentation), MAP 3.2 (cost documentation), and MAP 3.3 (application scope).
+The remaining MAP categories — organizational context, risk tolerance, human oversight process — stay with the organization using the framework. |

 | MEASURE | Primary function.
-ConstantX directly satisfies 12 MEASURE subcategories with empirical verdict data, confidence intervals, and cryptographic evidence chains. |
+ConstantX contributes empirical verdict data, confidence intervals, and evidence chains to MEASURE activities. |

-| MANAGE | ConstantX evidence informs two MANAGE subcategories: go/no-go deployment decisions (MANAGE 1.1) and validation that deactivation mechanisms function under adversarial conditions (MANAGE 2.4).
-Organizational response planning and incident procedures are out of scope. |
+| MANAGE | ConstantX evidence informs two MANAGE subcategories: deployment decisions (MANAGE 1.1) and validation that deactivation mechanisms function under adversarial conditions (MANAGE 2.4).
+Organizational response planning and incident procedures remain out of scope. |

 MAP — Contributions